We Help Our Clients Get What They Deserve

 Property division is an essential part of the divorce proceedings.
 These cases become more complex, generally, the longer the marriage is and the more assets and debts are involved.
-The property division lawyers at Robert Sparks Attorneys are prepared to handle even the most complex asset division cases.
+The Tampa property division lawyers at Robert Sparks Attorneys are prepared to handle even the most complex asset division cases.

 How Assets Are Divided in Florida Divorces

 Florida operates by equitable distribution when dividing property in divorce.
-This means that all marital property is up for division while separate property will go to its respective owner.
+This means that all marital property is up for division, while separate property will go to its respective owner.

-- Separate Property – This is any asset or debt classified as such in a premarital/separation agreement, property owned by one spouse before marriage, or acquired during marriage as a gift.
+- Separate property – This is any asset or debt classified as such in a premarital/separation agreement, property owned by one spouse before marriage, or acquired during marriage as a gift.

-- Marital Property – This is anything that does not fall into the category of separate property.
+- Marital property – This is anything that does not fall into the category of separate property.
 Typically, most assets and debts acquired throughout the duration of the marriage are classified as marital.